shxdes69/vencord-animated-Status/README.md

-## ⚠️ IMPORTANT: DO NOT USE WITH VENCORD TOOLBOX
-**You must NOT have Vencord Toolbox enabled.**
+## IMPORTANT

-**Don’t check plugin settings — instead, look at the top right of your Discord window.
-That’s where the plugin icon appears.**
-**MUST ONLY HAVE THE animated status FOLDER with index.tsx & css OTHERWISE WILL THROW ERRORS** **Contact on Discord: shxdes0**
+**Don’t check plugin settings  — instead, look at the Mute & Deafen area you'll find it icon** **MUST ONLY HAVE THE animated status FOLDER with index.tsx & css OTHERWISE WILL THROW ERRORS** **Contact on Discord: shxdes0 IF got any Questions or Technical Issues** ** Star please ?**
 ---

 ## DISCLAIMER
 **THIS PLUGIN MIGHT GET YOU BANNED FROM DISCORD SO USE IT AT YOUR OWN RISK.
-I'M NOT RESPONSIBLE FOR ANY BANS.**
+I'M NOT RESPONSIBLE FOR ANY BANS. (never happened before though) **
 I'm a shit coder, so ignore the shit code.
 If you’ve got any improvements, open an issue or pull request.

 ---